Democrats make it official, nominate Biden to take on Trump

 Biden is fighting unprecedented logistical challenges to deliver his message during an all-virtual convention this week as the coronavirus epidemic continues to claim hundreds of American lives each day and wreaks havoc on the economy.

-The former vice president was becoming his party’s nominee as a prerecorded roll call vote from delegates in all 50 states airs, and the four-day convention will culminate on Thursday when he accepts that nomination inside a mostly empty Delaware convention hall.
+He will formally accept the Democratic presidential nomination inside a mostly empty Delaware convention hall on Thursday.
 His running mate, California Sen. Kamala Harris, will become the first woman of color to accept a major party’s vice presidential nomination on Wednesday.

 Until then, Biden is presenting what he sees as the best of his sprawling coalition to the American electorate in a format unlike any other in history.
 There is no live audience for any of the speakers, who have so far delivered their remarks standing or seated alone in mostly prerecorded videos.